brainsum/cookieconsent/readme.md

 <script src="cookieconsent.js"></script>
 ```

-3. Call the init() function with the Configuration Object.
+3. Call the init() function with the configuration object.

 See a working example in the docs folder.